DEPI-3-Android/Cinemeteor/README.md

 ## Project Idea

 The **Cinemeteor** is a modern Android application that allows users to explore movies using **The Movie Database (TMDB) API**.
-Users can browse trending and popular movies, search for specific titles, and view detailed information like synopsis, rating, release date, and more.
-The app is built using **Kotlin**, **Jetpack Compose**, **Retrofit**, and **Room**, following modern Android development practices and clean architecture principles.
+Users can browse trending and popular movies, search for specific titles, and view detailed information like synopsis, rating, release date, trailers, similar movies, and reviews.
+The app features user authentication with Firebase, profile management, wishlist functionality with cloud sync, light/dark mode, and multi-language support (English/Arabic).
+The app is built using **Kotlin**, **Jetpack Compose**, **Retrofit**, **Firebase**, and **SharedPreferences**, following modern Android development practices and clean architecture principles.

 ---